bcahn7/STAT545-hw-Kozik-Pavel/README.md

 This repository was created by Pavel Kozik to complete the first [***STATS 545***](http://stat545.com/) homework assignment.

 I am a third year PhD student in cognitive psychology.
-During my free time I enjoy reading, and am currently reading the [***metamorphosis***](https://www.goodreads.com/book/show/485894.The_Metamorphosis) by Franz Kafka.
+During my free time I enjoy reading, and am currently reading the [***metamorphosis***](https://www.goodreads.com/book/show/485894.The_Metamorphosis) by *Franz Kafka*.

 <p align="center">